g-esco101/cs61b/proj1b/out/production/proj1b/README.md

 Determine if a word is a palindrome.
 The [LinkedListDeque](src/LinkedListDeque.java) that I implemented in project 1a is used to represent a word.

-The word.txt file is read as a stream and the words in the file are filtered using the isPalindrome method and the CharacterComparator functional interface in lambda expressions.
-Method references and other aggregate functions such as max, count, and collect(Collectors.toList()) are also used to implement the "just for fun" methods described in the project.
+The word.txt file containing the words is read as a stream, and the words in the file are filtered using the isPalindrome method and the CharacterComparator functional interface in lambda expressions.
+Method references and aggregate functions such as max, count, and collect(Collectors.toList()) are also used to implement the "just for fun" methods described in the project.